BasudkarB/CrackStation/README.md

 #  A description of how to use it.

+To add this package:

+**import CrackStation**

+The decrypt function will decryt the input string which is SHA-1 hash string and will return a plain text password.
+If password is not found the function will return nil.

 <img width="292" alt="image" src="https://user-images.githubusercontent.com/114601219/198856100-c4653ec9-ab2c-4c67-b4c1-823522262267.png">

-The decrypt function will decryt the input string which is SHA1 hash string and will return a plain text password.
-If password is not found the function will return nil.
+Pass the SHA-1 hash string as parameter in decrypt function.

+**decrypt(shaHash: "your String")**

 #  The version of the latest stable release.
 `1.0.0`.